 mysql> RENAME TABLE table_name TO temporary_table_name; mysql> RENAME TABLE temporary_table_name TO table_name;

-Verify that there are no partitioned table file names with lowercase suffixes (an empty result set should be returned).
+Verify that there are no partitioned table file names lowercase partition name delimiters (an empty result set should be returned).

 mysql> SELECT FILE_NAME FROM INFORMATION_SCHEMA.FILES WHERE FILE_NAME LIKE '%#p#%' OR FILE_NAME LIKE '%#sp#%'; Empty set (0.00 sec)